-- Support the continued functioning of the system by: - to function. - Investing in subway employee facility rooms that are in poor condition. - - Support the continued implementation of the Capital Program by:

-- Investing in funding for scope development and design for future projects.
+- Support the continued functioning of the system by: - Investing in the Rail Control Center and Power Control Center systems and building components to improve these key facilities, the heartbeat of entire subway system, to ensure they are able to function. - Investing in subway employee facility rooms that are in poor condition. - Support the continued implementation of the Capital Program by: - Investing in funding for environmental remediation, consultant support services, and insurance. - Investing in funding for scope development and design for future projects.